-To ensure that your classifications are correct, regularly review your employees’ job duties and relationship to your business, and consult a lawyer in any grey areas.
+To ensure that your classifications are correct and that your exempt employee time tracking process is up-to-date, regularly review your employees’ job duties and relationship to your business, and consult a lawyer in any grey areas.
 While the legal fees may impact you in the short term, in the long run, you will save thousands of dollars.

 You should clearly lay out your overtime expectations for both your employees and management.

 Perhaps one of the best ways to better manage overtime is to improve employee-employer communication.
 Set your expectations and make them known to your employees.
 You can send out alerts through scheduling software or explicitly train employees and managers on your expectations and reduce any employee habits of not recording overtime out of the goodness of their hearts.

 There are unspoken rules about when to record time for hourly employees than most business owners or managers realize.
 However, work without pay can lead to legal action even if the approval is still implied.
 No matter how much your employees think it helps, any work without pay will eventually reduce transparency and morale within your business.